pmorch/perl-Class-Storage/README.md

 # BUGS

-Please report any bugs or feature requests to `bug-class-storage at rt.cpan.org`, or through the web interface at [http://rt.cpan.org/NoAuth/ReportBug.html?Queue=Class-Storage](http://rt.cpan.org/NoAuth/ReportBug.html?Queue=Class-Storage).
+Please report any bugs or feature requests to [https://github.com/pmorch/perl-Class-Storage/issues](https://github.com/pmorch/perl-Class-Storage/issues).
 I will be notified, and then you'll automatically be notified of progress on your bug as I make changes.

 # SUPPORT